We find the 10 best options, so you can make informed decisions on tons of products and services.

-Will it keep the child entertained?
+Will it keep the children entertained?

-Is it appropriate to their age level?
+Is it appropriate for their age level?

 Hopscotch (only on Apple)

-If somebody told you that Hopscotch is a skill they could use in the future, you probably didn’t think of the jump rope game.
+If somebody told you that hopscotch is a skill they could use in the future, you probably didn’t think of the jump rope game.
 Available only on the Apple iPad, “Hopscotch” is designed to help beginner programmers develop very easy projects.
 It has the same drag and drop interface for creating scripts that can be activated by the user when done.
-While it’s a free app, if you pay more you can share your Hopscotch creations widely on social media.
+While it’s a free app, if you pay more, you can share your Hopscotch creations widely on social media.

 Daisy the Dinosaur

 Perhaps the simplest app of all those mentioned here is Daisy the Dinosaur.
 Designed for the very youngest of coders, it has possibly the easiest interface of all of the brands mentioned here.
 With Daisy the Dinosaur, the user sends our reptilian friend Daisy through a series of simple moves such as spinning and jumping.
-Built by the makers of Hopscotch, it’s a bit simpler so as to appeal to the youngest of coders.
+It's built by the makers of Hopscotch, so it’s a bit simpler so as to appeal to the youngest of coders.